Kaiaua: History

-The township of Kaiaua is located upon a larger block of land called Ōpita.
-This block commences at the foreshore in front of the Kaiaua settlement and reaches inland to a point called Ōpita, the elevated inland area behind Kaiaua township (on the road to Mangatangi).
-The Ōpita block was first investigated by the Native Land Court in 1869 following an application by Hamiora Te Rangituaatea of Ngāti Paoa in 1868.
+The township of Kaiaua is located upon a larger block of land called Opita.
+This block commences at the foreshore in front of the Kaiaua settlement and reaches inland to a point called Opita, the elevated inland area behind Kaiaua township (on the road to Mangatangi).
+The Opita block was first investigated by the Native Land Court in 1869 following an application by Hamiora Te Rangituaatea of Ngāti Paoa in 1868.
 A certificate of title was subsequently awarded to Te Rangituaatea and others of Ngāti Paoa.

 During the 1870s, the block was sold to two brothers: Thomas Edmund Smith and William Alfred Smith.
 Following this sale, the establishment of Kaiaua township began.
 By 1885, various survey plans show a hotel, a race course and other amenities.
 By 1888, a small school had been established.

-The sale of the Ōpita block included an agreement to set aside and protect a ’burial ground’ near the mouth of the Hauārahi stream.
-Unfortunately, this agreement was not observed as the burial ground was included in the Ōpita block and in later land transactions.
+The sale of the Opita block included an agreement to set aside and protect a ’burial ground’ near the mouth of the Hauarahi stream.
+Unfortunately, this agreement was not observed as the burial ground was included in the Opita block and in later land transactions.
 This prompted approaches by Pōkaitara Wikiriwhi of Ngāti Paoa to the Native Minister in the 1930s seeking protection.